huaweicloud/terraform-provider-huaweicloud/docs/resources/bcs_instance.md

 The `kafka` block supports:

-* `availability_zone` - (Optional, List, ForceNew)  Specifies the availability zone in which to create the kafka.
+* `availability_zone` - (Required, List, ForceNew)  Specifies the availability zone in which to create the kafka.
 The list must contain one or more than three availability zone.
 Please following [reference](https://developer.huaweicloud.com/en-us/endpoint/?all) for the values.
 Changing this creates a new instance.

-* `flavor` - (Optional, String, ForceNew) Specifies the kafka flavor type.
+* `flavor` - (Required, String, ForceNew) Specifies the kafka flavor type.
 Changing this creates a new instance.
   + `c3.mini` : Mini type, the reference bandwidth is 100MB/s.
   + `c3.small.2` : Small type, the reference bandwidth is 300MB/s.
   + `c3.middle.2` : Middle type, the reference bandwidth is 600MB/s.
   + `c3.high.2` : High type, the reference bandwidth is 1200MB/s.

-* `storage_size` - (Optional, Int, ForceNew) Specifies the kafka storage capacity.
+* `storage_size` - (Required, Int, ForceNew) Specifies the kafka storage capacity.
 The storage capacity must be an integral multiple of 100 and the maximum is 90000GB.
 Changing this creates a new instance.
   + The minimum storage capacity of mini type is 600GB.
   + The minimum storage capacity of small type is 1200GB.